Chalcides minutus

-Chalcides minutus, or the small three-toed skink, is a species of skink found in Morocco and western Algeria.
-Its numbers are declining, but it is locally common.
+Chalcides minutus, or the small three-toed skink, is a species of skink found in northeastern Morocco, northwestern Algeria, and on the Spanish island of Melilla.

+Recent molecular studies have revealed that C. minutus could be a composite of species with individuals from the type locality forming long-independent lineage and the remaining most closely related to Chalcides mertensi.

+Description

+Chalcides minutus is the smallest species of its genus, reaching 115 mm in snout–vent length.
+Females of the species give birth to live young through ovoviviparity.

+Habitat and conservation

+Chalcides minutus is locally common.
 It is most often found in damp, sunny forests or grasslands with thick vegetation, but it can also be found in relatively dry areas, and its population is most likely decreasing.
 It is threatened by overgrazing and habitat destruction due to encroaching agricultural interests.
-Females of the species give birth to live young through ovoviviparity.
-Recent molecular studies have revealed that C. minutus could be a composite of species with individuals from the type locality forming long independent lineage and the remaining most closely related to Chalcides mertensi.